Direct Thrombin Inhibitors

 4. Discontinuation of treatment before surgical procedures: see Periprocedural Direct Oral Anticoagulant (DOAC) Management.

 5. Complications: Mainly bleeding, dyspepsia (in the case of dabigatran).
 Idarucizumab is an antidote that neutralizes the anticoagulant effect of dabigatran; it should be considered in selected patients who have serious or life-threatening bleeding or who require an emergency (ie, within 6 h) or urgent (ie, within 24 h) surgery or procedure.
 Administer 5 g IV in two 2.5 g doses over 15 minutes.
-The anticoagulant effect of dabigatran may be neutralized by a prothrombin complex concentrate (PCC) 25 IU/kg (the dose may be repeated twice) or activated PCC 50 IU/kg (maximum, 200 IU/kg/d).
+The anticoagulant effect of dabigatran may be neutralized by a prothrombin complex concentrate (PCC) 30 IU/kg or activated PCC 50 IU/kg (max, 200 IU/kg/d).
 Bivalirudin, argatroban, and dabigatran can be eliminated from blood by hemodialysis (without an anticoagulant) or hemoperfusion.

 We would love to hear from you